SoulNaturalist/KatanaLogger/README.md

 # KatanaLogger
 Fast logger with lots of settings and cool output🥷
 <br/>
-Logger on python for my project, easy usage
+Logger on python for my project, easy usage🌀